obscuritylabs/darkmoon/README.md

 ### Command-Line Interface (CLI) Tool

 The command-line interface tool will be a Typer CLI based application (Python).
-This application will be able to crawl through multiple virtual hard disks (VHDs) created from Windows virtual machines and gather metadata from each file.
+This application will be able to crawl through multiple virtual hard disks (VHDs) created from Windows virtual machines and gather the metadata of each file.
 The data will then use the backend to write to the database.

 -[Typer CLI](https://typer.tiangolo.com) -[Example metadata](https://www.virustotal.com/gui/file/79bd6ba26c844639a596241f6a92fb453409738998ca60b79718534f3b0f9e65/details)

+### MongoDB
+- The database that is used for this project is MongoDB.
+The file metadata is uploaded to the MongoDB database after the program is run.
+- MongoDB allows for easier lookup and sorting of file metadata.

 ## Web API Service